Welcome to your guide on how to thrive in Shanghai.

 Of course, these changes didn’t come easy and I met a lot of resistance surprisingly mostly from people who I thought, at that time, cared for me the most.
 This new lifestyle among other things brought changes to my social life, some of which were too big for some of my ‘friends’ to handle or understand.
 Instead of happily going out for late nights drinking, all I wanted to do, was to be active during the day and go to bed at 9:30 PM with my favourite book.
-My true friends were happy to meet up, go hiking or play other sports and then make a paleo dinner together, something I really appreciate to this day.
+My true friends were happy to meet up, go hiking or play other sports and then make dinner together, something I really appreciate to this day.
 Now I understand that having a lot in common in every relationship is key as without it love or friendship will naturally fizzle out.

 “Don’t die with the music still inside you”, is one of my favourite quotes by Wayne Dyer.
 This journey made me rediscover parts of me which I thought were lost forever and gave me the courage to embrace the music within and get to know the person I truly am.

 My mission is to empower women and men just like you to become the best version of yourself by guiding you through your journey to physical, emotional and spiritual wellbeing.
 However, to undertake this transformation, changes such as eating real food, having meaningful relationships, getting adequate sleep and everyday movement are all vital.
 Initially, making these changes might not be easy, but will be well worth the results in the long term.
 On my blog you will be able to find simple nutrient-dense recipes, DIY beauty products, insightful articles on health, and realistic tips on how to make healthier choices in Shanghai or any other city you happen to live in.

 I am looking forward to connecting with you and personally guiding you on your journey to becoming the best version of yourself.